The impact of 2020 was far-reaching, especially for sales and marketing teams.

 One positive outcome from the pandemic has been the realisation for businesses of the importance of technology to keep them afloat in troubled times.
 With innovative technologies such as data analytics and automation remaining key to customer loyalty and engagement, it’s clear that sales and marketing teams need to work together to better understand their audience, what products and services they want, and how best to sell to them.

-With this in mind, here are a few of the trends we foresee in 2021:
+With this in mind, here are a few of the trends for sales and marketing leaders we foresee in 2021:

 The relationship between sales and marketing experts has always been close.
 Collaboration between these experts will help brands succeed as sales teams have expertise in B2B sectors, while marketing teams dominate B2C.
 Aligning sales with marketing will make sure everyone is aware of who they’re targeting and what they’re selling.
 To do this successfully, businesses need to create a single customer journey, understand their customer persona and ensure both marketing and sales teams are working towards the same goals.

-Automation usage for tasks such as data inputting and processing is increasing within sales functions, something we will see continue this year.
-This is a positive trend, with teams taking advantage of automation to, for example, keep CRM data accurate, handle sales forecasts or the use of Robotic Process Automation to answer basic questions, and handle the more simple, repetitive tasks, freeing up agents to sell.
+Automation usage for tasks such as data inputting and processing is increasing within sales functions, something we will see in surprise this year.
+This is a positive trend, with teams taking advantage of automation to, for example, keep CRM data accurate, handle sales forecasts or use Robotic Process Automation to answer basic questions and handle the more simple, repetitive tasks, freeing up agents to sell.
 Working alongside machines will be vital for a successful sales year and, to aid this, salespeople need to continually develop the skills machines can’t yet replicate, such as building relationships, as well as building an understanding of the solution, market and customer in front of them.

 By using VR to bring sales to life, revealing a new interactive universe, salespeople will be afforded new opportunities to sell.
 Whether it’s at a trade show, where a business can show off its whole product range without bringing all the products to the stand, or through a ‘face-to-face’ VR meeting with prospective customers – something the current pandemic has taken away from sales teams – innovative technology is the future of sales.